La Femme Boudoir Photography

 On the other hand, I’ve had clients grossly overspend because they were overwhelmed, pinched for time, and too afraid to let anything go.

+This is why I'm here.
+I have the answers you're looking for and an eye for what makes one photo more of a keeper than another.
+I'm here to provide you with quality, well-printed images you can be proud of.
+And digitals overprints?
+I rarely agree to this, but you can have sharing-sized images for viewing and social media for every print or album image you order with the option of ordering high res downloads.
+But not without tangible photographs to go with it.
+Why?
 Because print matters.
-Because the internet’s going to go down one day, your hard drive will eventually crash, or The Handmaid’s Tale could happen IRL, and everything in your life could disappear.
-And I’m sorry, but an image on a screen does not give you the same feeling as a beautifully printed photo in your hands.
-Displaying an image you love on the background of your computer monitor is not the answer.
-I’ll always offer digitals because that’s just the age we’re in, but not without some printed version of it first.
+Because the internet's going to go down one day, your hard drive will eventually crash, or The Handmaid's Tale could happen IRL, and everything in your life could disappear.
+And I'm sorry, but an image on a screen does not give you the same nostalgic feeling as a beautifully printed photo in your hands.
+You cannot display an image you love from your monitor so that you can see and enjoy it every day.
+I'll always offer digitals because that's just the age we're in, but not without some printed version of it first.
+Okay, I think I just went off on a tangent, but print is something that means a lot to me.

 Where does Boudoir Photography Belong?